What’s happening this year?

 Woman dancing Sevillanas.
 Photo: mrskyce/Flickr

 Once you’ve heard a Sevillanas song, you’ll never forget it because they’re all the same.
 After two hours of hearing it and not being able to dance Sevillanas, if you’re like me you’ll probably begin to go mad from boredom, and that’s when you start looking for casetas with contemporary pop music.
-There are usually a few and after a certain hour are the equivalent of a club.
+There are usually a few and after a certain hour and are the equivalent of a club.
 If you’ve got the initiative though, there are Sevillanas classes in most cities and for those more coordinated amongst us, I know of a few people who’ve learned it just by watching youtube videos.